Configuring latexmk

 This could be a benefit if you...

-- Have multiple people on a project with personal setups
+- have multiple people on a project with different editors

 And by "configuration", I mean things including:

-- Name and location of the output file
+- name and location of the output file (here)

 lualatex